 It’s better to get help now before an arrest takes the choice out of your hands.
 And because meth does such severe long-term damage to the brain, and other parts of the body, intervening sooner rather than later is critical.

 Thankfully, there are professional interventionists and treatment centers that are experienced in combating crystal meth addiction.
-The first step is to find out what kind of coverage your insurer will provide, then seek out treatment centers that meet the specific criteria that crystal meth addiction requires.
+The first step is to find out what kind of coverage your insurer will provide, then seek out the rehab centers and treatment facilities that meet the specific criteria that crystal meth addiction requires.

 How Do I Get Insurance Coverage for Crystal Meth Rehab?